b47tra/pH-Calculator/README.md

 # pH-Calculator
-Script that calculates pH and pOH value of any solution, even imaginary ones.
+Script that calculates pH and pOH value of a solution of any single electrolyte, even imaginary ones.